RedHatSE/AzureSecurityBaseline/README.md

 # AzureSecurityBaseline
 Azure Security Baseline

+Welcome to Our Demo of Ansible on Azure.
+    - What is Ansible
+    - The basics of writing a playbook
+    - How to use Azure Resource Manager
+    - Using Azure Resource Manager to handle templetes in Ansible.

 We are going to Use Red Hat Software Ansible to help with the Security Baseline Deployment & AZ-500 Deployment.